chengqianma/WeatherQA/README.md

 # WeatherQA Dataset Description
 WeatherQA is the first multimodal dataset designed for machines to reason about complex combinations of weather parameters and predict severe weather in real-world scenarios.
 Each entry includes:
-- A set of 20 images from the Mesoscale Analysis Archive
+- A set of 20 images from the [Mesoscale Analysis Archive](https://www.spc.noaa.gov/exper/ma_archive/)
-- An annotation from Mesoscale Discussion describing the weather conditions and potential severe weather threats
+- An annotation from [Mesoscale Discussion](https://www.spc.noaa.gov/products/md/) describing the weather conditions and potential severe weather threats
+- The data is licensed under the copyright of [NOAA](https://www.noaa.gov/)

 ## WeatherQA Dataset